Dash-Wedergren/Node-Random-Utilities/README.md

-To use pass in the number of random bytes with echo: "echo {number of bytes} | node randombytes.js"
+To use pass in the number of random bytes: "node randombytes.js {number of random bytes}"

 This tool only works on linux based machines because it reads from /dev/urandom